The night before the memorial was the first of the panic attacks.

 I had felt such a distinct sense of mission and purpose with Ethan.
 I could not compute why God would ask me to give it up what He had commissioned me with it in the first place.
 I kept thinking, if only we had made something of value together in the world… it wouldn’t take away the pain, but it might ease the confusion I was in.
 I looked over the year we had spent together, all I could find was the building of something to come.
 I saw the thread of God in that year, training, building, planning, dreaming.
 How could the mission be over before it had begun?

-The purpose that had been reiterated over my entire life had always come down to two words, love (particularly of the romantic marriage variety)and storytelling.
-But I grew up in a culture of Christianity that thought romantic love only made one weak-minded and less spiritual.
-That same Christian culture seemed to see novels and films as nothing more than escapism and therefore lacked any real eternal value.
+The purpose that had been reiterated over my entire life had always come down to two words, love (particularly of the romantic/marriage variety) and storytelling.
+But I grew up in a sun-culture of sorts that thought romantic love only made one weak-minded and less spiritual.
+That same culture seemed to see novels and films as nothing more than escapism and therefore lacked any real eternal value.
 The culture I grew up in was pervaded with an undercurrent that taught me to think that those who really loved Jesus do not fall in love and write stories, they serve.
 The serious Christians who care about what’s really important become missionaries or a social justice workers—they do not write stories, and they never let a romantic relationship get in the way of the “real work” of the kingdom.

 And yet, the LORD often called me a “a storyteller” for years before I was one and he called me a “bride” even though no one had ever made me his wife.
 This strange disconnect between the Lord’s words over my life and the lack of its substance in my reality often made me think of the way the Angel of the Lord appeared to Gideon and called him a “mighty man of valor” while he was still weak and afraid and saw himself as the least man of the weakest tribe.